 What types of projects are eligible?

 Research project funding up to $15,000 can be requested.
-Eligibility is restricted to full-time students in good academic standing who are currently enrolled in a degree program at JHSPH or who are postdoctoral fellows at JHSPH.
+Eligibility is restricted to students in good academic standing who are currently enrolled in a degree program at BSPH or who are postdoctoral fellows at BSPH.
 The proposal must describe a well-formulated research project.
 Awards can be used to support research or training needs and for stipend support.
 Students receiving these awards will be designated as Wendy Klag Scholars, continuing a tradition of scholarship already in place through the Wendy Klag Memorial Fund.

 What is the application format?